-The Group's intangible assets are categorised into level 3 fair value hierarchy.
+The Group's intangible assets are categorised into level 3 fair value hierarchy by inputs for the assets or liabilities that are not based on observable market data.
 There were no transfers into or out of Level 3 during the year.